motanelson/view.jbin.files/README.md

-view all .class files objects
+view all .jbin files objects